Who's behind greatwar.co.uk?

 Our deep interest in the Great War began in July 1962 with a visit to an uncle's grave on the Somme battlefield, that of Corporal Thomas Parker, 2nd Battalion Royal Welsh Fusiliers.

 Originally Thomas' family had received notification that Tom was missing in action in November 1916.
 Tom's name was inscribed on the Thiepval Memorial to the Missing.
-However, his body was found during the 1930s and he is now buried in London Cemetery and Extension, Longueval.
+However, his body was found during the 1930s and he was buried in London Cemetery and Extension, Longueval.

 A need to find out what had happened to Tom led to a deeper interest in the study of the battles of the Great War.
 Living in Belgium and Germany in the 1980s and 1990s enabled us to make frequent visits to the Western Front battlefields.
 By popular request we began to take groups on study visits to the Western Front.
 In 1988 we founded Flanders Tours, which we ran from 1988-2000.